- Things to Do

 To find out about other kinds of night tours (bike, helicopter, pub crawl, etc.) see our post, New York Night Tours.

 During the summer, there are dozens of free movie series held outdoors at parks all over NYC.
-One of the best series is on Mondays in Bryant Park (right behind the New York Public Library.)
+One of the best series is on Wednesdays in Bryant Park (right behind the New York Public Library.)

-The series starts in June, though the line-up of movies hasn’t been announced yet.
 The Lawn opens at 5 pm and films begin at sunset (typically between 8pm-9pm).
 It’s best to get there early because the lawn usually fills up.
 Bring a blanket, a picnic basket and have a blast!

 What could be more magical than seeing the glittering lights of New York City on a warm June night?
 You could go to one of the 3 observatory decks, but there are plenty of other ways to get a great photo-worthy view of the iconic New York Skyline.